Constraining black hole mimickers with gravitational wave observations: Constraints on boson star models

-While binaries of boson stars with a quartic self-interaction are ruled out as sources of the injected signals at the $90\%$ credible level, at higher credible levels, the upper bound on the tidal deformability is larger, and one only rules out some of the $(m_B, \lambda_B)$ parameter space with the simulated observations.
+At higher credible levels, the upper bound on the tidal deformability is larger, and one only rules out some of the $(m_B, \lambda_B)$ parameter space with the simulated observations.
 We thus consider the $95\%$ credible level here, to illustrate these constraints on the parameter space, where we find that the least massive case can be produced by a binary of boson stars with a quartic self-interaction.
 (Note that $> 95\%$ of the samples have contact frequencies above the cutoff for the case we consider.)

 The maximum mass and minimum tidal deformability of a stable boson star are given by~\cite{Sennett_PC}

 where $\MPl$ is the Planck mass and $w:= (1+ \MPl^2 \lambda_B/ 64\pi m_B^2)^{-1}$.
 These approximate expressions (with fractional accuracies of a few percent) are obtained from fits to the computations in~\cite{Sennett:2017etc}.